Amarilli/Neural-Network-Model/README.md

 I determined the number of unique values for each column.

-For columns that have more than 10 unique values, I determined the number of data points for each unique value.
+I determined the number of data points for each unique value in columns with more than 10 unique values.

 I used the number of data points for each unique value to pick a cutoff point to bin "rare" categorical variables together in a new value, Other, and then checked if the binning was successful.